siwasitc/My-Python-Projects/Day11-Blackjack/README.md

 # 🃏 Blackjack Game in Python

 This is a simple command-line Blackjack game written in Python.
 It simulates a single-player round against the dealer using standard Blackjack rules.
-The project is designed for beginners and hobbyists interested in game logic, probability, and card-based gameplay.

 ## 🎯 Features

 - Play against the dealer with standard rules
 - Automatic score calculation with Ace adjustment
+- Automatic reshuffling when cards run low
-- Supports multiple decks to simulate house advantage
+- Supports multiple decks to simulate house advantage (default: 8)
 - Detects Blackjack and Bust conditions
-- Handles reshuffling when deck size gets low
+- Dealer logic: draws until 17 or more

 ## 🧠 Game Logic Highlights